 • Register for the Program via the Pharmacy Programs Administrator (PPA) Portal; and

-• Aim to improve cultural competency by regularly participating in appropriate training and agree to regularly liaise with local Aboriginal and Torres Strait Islander organisations and local communities to ensure the Services provided continue to meet the health needs of the patients; and
+• Improve cultural competency by regularly participating in appropriate training and agree to regularly liaise with local Aboriginal and Torres Strait Islander organisations and local communities to ensure the Services provided continue to meet the health needs of the patients; and

 • Ensure the Registered Pharmacist conducting any IDAA interview is not responsible for dispensing or undertaking other professional duties at the time any IDAA interviews or consultations are undertaken; and